Dingo418/NoteMaker/readme.md

 # Notes Generator

 A Python-based tool for converting files into notes by processing the content with GPT.
 The program takes a file (either `.txt` or `.wav`), processes it into smaller chunks, sends these chunks to GPT for note creation, and exports the results into a markdown file.
 STILL IN DEVELOPMENT.
++yt+dlp needs fmpg? so linux figure it out
 ## Features

 - Handles both `.txt` and `.wav` files.